 Things like better communication is okay but too broad.
 What’s better, is for example, “Communicate on Slack every morning for status check-in.
 And the questions we will answer are…”

-Second one I’ll ask is, “How are we as a team going to create an environment that is psychologically safe for everyone on the team?
+“How are we as a team going to create an environment that is psychologically safe for everyone on the team?

 Psychological safety means team members feel safe to voice concerns or issues to the team and take risks regardless of role or rank.